What is necrotizing pancreatitis?

 Your healthcare provider may put a thin tube (catheter) through your abdomen to remove the dead tissue.
 This is done with the help of medical imaging.
 Or the area may be taken out endoscopically.
 This means it will be removed by going into the abnormal tissue of the pancreas through the stomach.
 Or your provider may reach the tissue through the small intestine or the ducts of the pancreas through the small intestine.
 In other cases, you may need surgery to remove the area.
 This is often done after other techniques have not worked.

 If your health is stable, your healthcare provider may delay these treatments for a few weeks.
-That’s because the risk of complications decreases when it’s done later.
+That’s because the risk for complications decreases when it’s done later.
 But if you are very sick, you may need emergency treatment to remove the dead, infected part of your pancreas.

 What are the possible complications of necrotizing pancreatitis?